AbhishekPednekar84/personal-blog-site/content/git-rebase.md

            O------O------O------O
                master        new-feature

 Note that if there are any conflicts during the rebase, Git will call those out so that we can address them manually.
 Now let us once again run `git log`.
 Notice that after the `git rebase`, Git has moved the two commits in *master* down and then added the two commits from *new feature*.
-This, although the "Added python.py" commit was done after the two commits in *new-feature*.
+This, although the "Added python.py" commit in *master* was done after the two commits in *new-feature*.
 Another crucial thing is that unlike `git merge`, no new commit was created.
 Just the existing commits were realigned linearly.
 In other words, our *new-feature* branch is now a fast forward from *master*.

 Also, did you notice the commit hash values?
 Other than the one for the "Initial Commit", all the hash values changed while Git moved our commits around during the `git rebase`.
-So essentially Git created new commit objects thereby modifying the Git history.
+So essentially Git created new commit objects, thereby modifying the Git history.
 My previous [post](https://www.codedisciples.in/advanced-git.html) on Git briefly talked about modifying the Git history.
 This is a bad idea if we are planning to push changes that modified the Git history, to a remote repository from where others will pull in our changes.
 Modifying Git history is ideal if we are working on projects that do not involve a large scale sharing of the codebase.

 <br/>
 ![git-log-rebase]({static}/images/index10/git-log-rebase.jpg)

-To further highlight the difference between `git rebase` and `git merge`, here is a screenshot of a `git log` after the two branches were merged.
+To further highlight the difference between `git rebase` and `git merge`, here is a screenshot of a `git log` after the two branches were merged (as opposed to rebased).
 Notice the additional commit created by the merge operation.
 Also, the git history remains unchanged.

 1. Initial commit - ed4bee2 (master, new-feature)
 2. Added text.txt - 88ea609 (new-feature)